Skip to content

 The safest way to comply is not to remember to do it by hand.
 It’s to automate the process end to end.

-A solid flow rests on three pillars:
+A flow that works rests on three things.

-RegistroViajero is built around this triple objective:
+RegistroViajero is built around those same three ideas:

 • Digital check-in in 9 languages.
 The guest fills in their data from the phone with real-time validation.
 You can’t advance with mandatory fields blank or invalid formats.